iamamutt/science-institute_brain-lab/README.md

 │                              For example, '1.0-fw-initial-data-exploration'.
 ├── scripts                 <- Analysis examples or production scripts which rely on │                              importing the actual Python package, e.g. running queries.
-├── src
+├── src/
-│   └── brain_lab          <- Actual Python package where the main functionality goes.
+│   └── brain_lab/          <- Actual Python package where the main functionality goes.
-│       └── pipeline       <- Main schemas and tables used to run the datajoint pipeline.
+│       └── pipeline/       <- Main schemas and tables used to run the datajoint pipeline.
-│       └── populate       <- Code to run `populate` or to ingest data into the database.
+│       └── populate/       <- Code to run `populate` or to ingest data into the database.
-│       └── support        <- Tables to add functionality to the main pipeline modules.
+│       └── support/        <- Tables to add functionality to the main pipeline modules.
-│       └── tables         <- Primary end-user tables defined for easy-of-use.
+│       └── tables/         <- Primary end-user tables defined for easy-of-use.
-│       └── utils          <- Package utilities.
+│       └── utils/          <- Package utilities.
 │       └── __init__.py     <- Root-level package init file.
 │       └── __main__.py     <- Main package script.
 │       └── version.py      <- Should only contain the current package version number.
 ├── tests                   <- Unit and integration tests which can be run with `pytest` or `nox`.
 ├── .cookiecutter.json      <- Options specified during template generation.
 ├── .gitignore              <- Files and folders to ignore for git.